supabase/auth-py/README.md

 ## Contributions

 We would be immensely grateful for any contributions to this project.
-In particular are the following items: